Mera Peak and Island Peak

 - Wash Kit and first aid, towel

-Items available for rent from Adventure Alternative (pick up in Nepal)
+Items available for rent either from Adventure Alternative or from local shops.

 Personal first aid kit contents